March 705 car-by-car histories

 Bill Prout retained 705/2 for 1971, Charlie Gibson retained his black car (705/1?), Mike Hayman retained his orange car (705/4?), and Ronald Stanwicks' car (705/5?) was sold to Seb Barone.
 Gubelmann's 705/3 was not seen in 1971 but would reappear in 1972 owned by Gerald Lieberg.

-Bill Prout again retained 705/2 for 1972, and Gerald Lieberg of Milford, CT acquired the ex-Gubelmann 705/3, but Charlie Gibson's black car, Mike Hayman's orange car and Seb Barone's ex-Stanwicks cars are all unknown after 1971.
+Bill Prout again retained 705/2 for 1972, Gerald Lieberg of Milford, CT acquired the ex-Gubelmann 705/3, and Mike Hayman's orange car (705/4?) went to Bob-Kat Racing, but Charlie Gibson's black car (705/1?), and Seb Barone's ex-Stanwicks car (705/5?) are both unknown after 1971.
 At this point it is helpful to form a hypothesis of what happened to the cars, and we can be guided by "Townsend's Law", the observation made by Chris Townsend that the distance between successive owners of a car reduces as the car ages.
 A brand new car might be shipped half way around the world, but a one-year-old car tends to stay in the same country, a two-year-old car in America is likely to stay in the same division, and by the time it is three or four years old it may only move across town.
 Once a car is old enough to become valuable for historic racing, this 'law' can go into reverse, but it has proved a reliable guide to the first five years of a car's life.
-Armed with this observation, we first note that Mike Hayman was based in Washington, DC, so it is highly plausible that his car was the one fielded by BobKat Racing of Washington during 1972.
-The other mystery car to appear in 1972 was the red car of Mario Pistritto in Hartford, CT.
-As Hartford is just 15 miles from Portland, CT, the home of Seb Barone, there is a good chance that this was 705/5.
+Armed with this observation, we note the only mystery car to appear in 1972 was the red car of Mario Pistritto in Hartford, CT.
+As Hartford is just 15 miles from Portland, CT, the home of Seb Barone, there is a good chance that this was Barone's car (705/5?).
 However, one complication is that Xavier Perrot's Formula 2 March 702 is said to have gone to North America and been used in the Canadian Formula B series, which means it may be part of the 705 puzzle.

 Steven Woods drove his 2-litre car again in 1976, and advertised it in March 1977.

-In addition to the above, unknown March 705s were driven by James Rowley, Steven Woods and Jack Marsela.
+In addition to the above, unknown March 705s were driven by Steven Woods and Jack Marsela.

 If you can add anything to these histories, please contact Allen Brown (email@example.com).